BenJonesData/advent-of-code-24/README.md

 # advent-of-code-24

-Welcome to my solutions for Advent of Code 2024.
-All solutions are written in Python and presented in notebooks.
-I am using this as an opportunity to improve my Python practices therefore I am aiming for my solutions to be as efficient as possible (within my abilities).
-Please reach out to me via email (BenJones1479@gmail.com) or [LinkedIn](https://www.linkedin.com/in/benjonesdata/) if you wish to discuss!
+Welcome to my Advent of Code 2024 solutions, written in Python and presented in notebooks.
+I’m using this challenge to refine my Python skills, focusing on efficiency and clean practices.
+Feel free to connect with me via email (BenJones1479@gmail.com) or [LinkedIn](https://www.linkedin.com/in/benjonesdata/) to discuss!